gianlucatruda/orbital/README.md

 - [x] Add a spacecraft
 - [x] Fix camera tracking of celestial bodies (particularly for moon)
 - [x] Fix UI scaling on small screens (especially mobile devices)
-- [ ] Incorporate true planet and moon sizes and distances (with object scaling factor in Controls pane)
+- [x] Incorporate true planet and moon sizes and distances (with object scaling factor in Controls pane)
+- [x] Convert to AU-based render units (and fix scaling systems) to deal with numerical stability
+- [ ] Fix camera tracking to follow the object as it moves (only noticeable at realistic scale)
+- [ ] Fix scaling of objects so only children of currently tracked celestial body are scaled (with smart dynamic limits)
 - [ ] Fix bug in moon's weird orbital plane (due to Earth-relative axial tilt? or something else?)
+- [ ] Cast shadows from objects upon one another
 - [ ] Add N-body physics to engine to allow orbital maneuvers between spacecraft and celestial bodies
 - [ ] Add a level/puzzle: with a given delta V and time budget, get from body A's orbit to body B's orbit
 - [ ] Make sun appear brighter and give it some kind of light emitter